 Turkey legs weighing 1 pound should be baked in a 350°F oven for at least 90 minutes and up to two hours.
 Cover them loosely with foil once the tops are deeply browned, which should happen after 60-75 minutes.

-Always check with an instant-read thermometer inserted into the thickest part of the leg and not touching the bone to ensure it has reached 160°F. After a 10-minute rest, it should climb to 165°F.
+Always check with an instant-read thermometer inserted into the thickest part of the leg and not touching the bone to make sure it has reached 160°F. After a 10-minute rest, it should climb to 165°F.

-Here is the result of using this method on a one-pound turkey leg - dark crispy skin and perfectly cooked juicy meat:
+Here is the delicious result of using this method on a one-pound turkey leg - look at the dark, crispy skin and perfectly cooked, juicy meat:

 Recipe FAQs